-As Hurricane Florence moves towards the Eastern seaboard, it’s a sad reminder for Floridians, many of which have suffered through many hurricanes in the past.
+As we move into hurricane season and storms are becoming more frequent, it’s a sad reminder for Floridians, many of which have suffered through many hurricanes in the past.
 When a hurricane approaches, what can you do to prepare for the worst event?
 Here are a few practical tips for you.
 Installing hurricane impact windows is the start and will protect your home, loved ones, and belongings.
 It is obviously too late for that if you do not already have them installed, but what else should you be doing?
 Here at Wrights Impact Window and Door, we have all personally gone through hurricanes, so we asked around the office and prepared this article so that we can all be better prepared.

 If you wait until the storm is on your doorstep, buying supplies may be difficult or even impossible.
 Having a hurricane kit ready is a must if you live in a high-risk area.
-Essential items for a hurricane kit include water, canned food, battery-powered lighting (spare batteries), battery-powered radio (spare batteries), personal hygiene kit, first aid kit, and all prescription medication.
+Essential items for a hurricane kit include water, canned food, battery-powered lighting (spare batteries), battery-powered radio (extra batteries), personal hygiene kit, first aid kit, and all prescription medication.
 A generator and fuel is sometimes a great idea, but make sure all safety precautions are adhered to.
 There are many accidents involving generators.

 Cash and fuel

-These items are so often overlooked by people that are new to Florida, but if you’ve been through a hurricane before you know that fuel runs out, and power goes down.
-So in the event that a mandatory evacuation is ordered, make sure that you have a full tank of gas in your vehicle.
+Stocking up on cash and gasoline are so often overlooked by people that are new to Florida, but if you’ve been through a hurricane before you know that fuel runs out, and the power goes down.
+So if a mandatory evacuation is ordered, make sure that you have a full tank of gas in your vehicle.
 An early visit to an ATM is also a must, cash runs out as a storm approaches, and once it hits power may be down for weeks.
-So withdraw enough cash to see you through and keep it in a safe place.
+So withdraw enough money to see you through and keep it in a safe place.

 Secure all important documents